 New Quito Mariscal Sucre UIO Airport Overview

-The new Airport is located in the Tababela Parish, on the Caraburo Plateau, at an elevation of 2,400 meters, and is about 20 km east of the City of Quito (a 50-min taxi drive to city center - note however that another source points out that at present traffic on this road is stop & go, 18 hrs/day, and a taxi ride can take up to two hours and charge $25-30).
-A planned shuttle service will take 15 mins more.
+The new Airport is located in the Tababela Parish, on the Caraburo Plateau, at an elevation of 2,400 meters, and is about 20 km east of the City of Quito (a 50-min taxi drive to city center - note however that another source points out that at present, traffic on this road is stop & go, 18 hrs/day, and a taxi ride can take up to two hours and charge $25-30).
+The planned shuttle service will take an extra 15 minutes.

 The city of Quito, declared a World Cultural Hertitage, due to its rich history & culture and its well-preserved old part of the city going back to its colonial times, is also Latin America's fastest growing city and is the arrivals/transfer point for tourists on their way to the Galapagos Islands.
-Note that Quito is to have its own Metro line, soon to start its first phase of construction, and a new bridge will be built over the Chiche river.
+Note that Quito is to have its own Metro line (now starting its first phase of construction); also, a new bridge will be built over the Chiche river.

-With a runway 3,600 meters (presently the longest in Latin America) and 2 taxiways able to handle 44 operations per hour, the Airport is hub to AeroGal, LAN Ecuador, TAME, a focus ciy for LLAN Peru, and is served by domestic and international airlines offering direct and connecting flights to all points of the globe.
-Note that Ecuador's TAME Airlines now handles both domestic & International flights to Sao Paulo, and by mid-2013 to New York, using its A330 wide-body aircraft.
+With a runway 3,600 meters (presently the longest in Latin America) and 2 taxiways able to handle 44 operations per hour, the Airport is hub to AeroGal, LAN Ecuador, TAME, a focus ciy for LAN Peru, and is served by domestic and international airlines offering direct and connecting flights to all points of the globe.
+Note that Ecuador's TAME Airlines now handles both domestic & International flights to Sao Paulo, and as of mid-2013 to New York, using its A330 wide-body aircraft.